Mooh86/ByteCraft_Technical_Assessment/README.md

-ByteCraft_Techinical_Assessment Using Selenium and RESTAssured
+* ByteCraft_Techinical_Assessment Using Selenium and RESTAssured

-Using Selenium and RESTAssured is a assessment project to perform some GUI and API Tests using selenium and RESTAssured.
+* Using Selenium and RESTAssured is a assessment project to perform some GUI and API Tests using selenium and RESTAssured.

-Using Page Object Model design pattern
+* Using Page Object Model design pattern

-These Test Automation Scripts built With :
+--These Test Automation Scripts built With :

 -Java